realworldocaml/book/en/json.md

 }
 ```

-ATD is (deliberately) similar to OCaml type definitions.
-Each field
+ATD specifications are deliberately similar to OCaml type definitions.
+Each
-can include extra annotations to customise the parsing code for a
+field can include extra annotations to customise the parsing code for a
 particular backend.
-For example, the GitHub `scope` field above is
+For example, the GitHub `scope` field above is defined as a
-defined as a variant type, but with the actual JSON values being
+variant type, but with the actual JSON values being defined explicitly (as
-defined explicitly (as lower-case versions).
+lower-case versions).

 The ATD spec can be compiled to a number of OCaml targets.
 Let's run
 the compiler twice, to generate some OCaml type definitions, and a